Sound Wall Frame for Intervention

 These mnemonics were created to provide visual pictures to help students remember and relate to the words.
 You can find the whole set HERE.

-The spelling clip cards have the tricky trigraph highlighted in red letters, with the question, “Sounds like?” printed above the 3 pictures.
+The spelling clip cards highlight the tricky trigraphs in red, with the question “Sounds like?” above three images to guide students.

 This can help students who are struggling with the words that are commonly confused.